RobotLocomotion/drake/drake/doc/jenkins.rst

 If the build fails for other various reasons you can rebuild:
 * "retest this please" to start a new build.

+You can also view the `Jenkins console <https://drake-jenkins.csail.mit.edu/>`_ directly.